amekiro/mixed_messages/README.md

 - adj: Adjectives are listed in the array as an array with the following variations:
     - dictionary form (default)
     - comparison (est)
-- adv: Adverbs do not have a variation, and thus are listed as a single array
+- adv: Adverbs do not have a variation, and thus are listed as a single array (December 26, 2021 update: In order to make updates easier should a variation of an adverb be used, each word has been added to its own array)

 For nouns, verbs and adjections, the matrix array allows for additions should a mad lib need a variation not currently listed.